-Can you be present when the moment is challenging?
 Can you start fresh without carrying a big black bag that’s really heavy?

 The last few years of life have been at times… unfathomable, strange, heartbreaking, and hard to wrap your mind around.